 Most acupuncture side effects are generally positive in nature, and are often what most people need or want, such as more energy, less stress and a better night’s sleep for example.
-Other positive acupuncture side effects that patients experience are a relief from the symptoms or medical condition that they visited the acupuncturist for in the first place.
-Positive acupuncture side effects are generally known as acupuncture benefits.
+Other positive side effects that patients experience are a relief from the symptoms or medical condition that they visited the acupuncturist for in the first place.
+Positive side effects of acupuncture are generally known as acupuncture benefits.

 Less Common Acupuncture Side Effects

 Generally speaking, most people notice an improvement in their symptoms following an acupuncture treatment.
 However, some people can feel worse before they start to feel better.
 This is what is known as a ‘healing crisis’.
 The principle behind this phenomenon is that when a treatment of any kind is given to a patient, things within the physical system can be ‘stirred up’.
 This can cause the patient to feel slightly worse for a short-time after the treatment.
 It can also sometimes bring up old symptoms and ailments that have remained dormant or been withheld by the body over a period of time which can often be many years.

 When a person is treated with any form of natural therapy including; massage, naturopathy, homeopathy, acupuncture or herbalism for example, the wound (ailment or medical condition) that has laid dormant is kind of ‘opened up’ to be cleansed (treated).
 Many wounds, whether emotional, internal or external, are often ‘opened up’ either consciously or otherwise when any form of therapy is administered.